DubSof/dbsof-ui/web/README.md

 The app is served at `http://localhost:3002/ui`.

-The UI assumes a backend is available but does not start one for you.
-Point the app at your own environment using the `VITE_GEL_SERVER_URL` (or an equivalent override you configure) environment variable before running `yarn dev`.
+The UI renders with local sample content only; no backend is started or required.
+To integrate with your own APIs, add your adapter and configuration on top of this UI shell without changing the visual components.

 ## UI Tests